 Get in Touch

-Every parent wants their child to live a healthy and fulfilled life, but they will not be able to do that if they have to hide who they are.
-Although there has been significant progress in the acceptance of lesbian, gay, bisexual, transgender, and queer people, they must still overcome many obstacles and prejudices.
-While this is often hard on adults, it is even more difficult for kids who are also dealing with puberty, school, and other aspects of youth.
-Parental acceptance is crucial during this time, yet parents are often unprepared for what to do or say when their child identifies as being LGBTQ+.
+Every parent wants their child to live a healthy, happy, and fulfilled life, but they will not be able to do that if they have to hide who they are or they do not receive love and acceptance from their parents.
+Although there has been significant cultural progress in the acceptance of lesbian, gay, bisexual, transgender, and queer people, they must still overcome many obstacles and prejudices.
+While this is often hard on adults, it is even more difficult for children who are also dealing with puberty, school, social pressures and dynamics, and other challenging aspects of youth.
+Parental acceptance and love is crucial during this time for any youth, yet parents are often unprepared for what to do or say when their child identifies as being LGBTQ+.
 Ultimately, good parenting comes down to patience and the ability to listen, learn, and be active in the child’s life.

-Youth crave the love and approval of their parents.
-When sharing their sexual orientation or gender identity, they often fear that parental love and acceptance may turn into disapproval or even rejection.
+Youth crave the love, approval, and support of their parents.
+Because of the challenges historically faced by LGBTQ individuals, when sharing their sexual orientation or gender identity, LGBTQ children could often fear that parental love and acceptance may turn into disapproval or even rejection.
 Learning of a child’s sexual orientation or gender identity may surprise some parents and can take some getting used to.
-While these are acceptable and even normal reactions, it’s important for parents to express their continuing and unconditional love for their child.
-A negative reaction from parents can harm young people in ways that impact their present and future.
-Rejection or dismissal from parents can put LGBTQ+ youth at greater risk of developing serious problems such as drug use or depression.
+While these are acceptable and even normal reactions considering the cultural up-bringing of some parents, it’s important for parents to express their continuing and unconditional love for their child.
+It’s also important to express how the love for their child has not changed in any way.
+A negative reaction from parents can harm young people in ways that significantly impact their present and future.
+Rejection or dismissal from parents can put LGBTQ+ youth at greater risk of developing serious problems such as drug use, depression, and suicidal ideations.

 From the initial discussion onward, parents can show their acceptance through open conversation and gestures.
 A heartfelt hug can be a nonverbal sign of continued affection and support.
-A hug with a simple “I love you” or “I’ll always love and support you” is often enough to reassure kids that their parents love them.
+A hug with a simple “I love you” or “I’ll always love and support you” is often enough to reassure kids that their parents love them unconditionally.
+A consistent wellness check-in with the child can also be enough to reassure kids.
+A parent of a LGBTQ child can also encourage the child to go regularly speak with a qualified counselor or a LGBTQ mentor if the parent needs any assistance with helping the child process their feelings and thoughts.

 Often, it’s parents and not their children who start important discussions on sexuality and other uncomfortable topics.
 Kids may feel embarrassed to approach their parents about things that they are feeling or what’s happening to them.
+Sometimes kids may even approach a close family member, like an aunt or uncle, instead of their parents to ask or inquire about heavy and uncomfortable topics.
+It is important to encourage your child regularly to speak openly with you at all times.
 Healthy conversation is crucial to promote better understanding and trust and to help kids overcome difficulties.
 Parents can encourage continued dialogue by asking questions about school, activities, friendships, and any problems that they may have.
-During the conversation, it’s important to avoid judgment.
+During the conversation, it’s important to avoid judgment, harsh criticism, and overall negativity.

 Although parents may be interested in talking, it may take some encouragement to get their kids to open up.
 To get kids talking, parents can ask them questions that explore how they feel regarding certain topics.
 While some parents may prefer a direct approach, others may find it easier to use movies, the news, or other media to start a conversation.
 If a news report, for example, is discussing transgender teens, a parent may ask their child what they think about the issue or how it makes them feel.
 These opportunities allow parents to express their acceptance, concerns, or other feelings while also allowing their children to do the same.

 It isn’t uncommon for people to confuse stereotypes and myths for truth when it comes to groups of people who differ from them and to whom they have had limited exposure.
-Often, this information is negative and meant to frighten.
+Often, this information is negative and meant to frighten and divide us.
 As a parent, it’s important to seek the facts about LGBTQ+ individuals.
 Dispelling negative information and fear can make it easier for parents to adjust and accept that there’s no cause for fear or worry.

 LGBTQ+ youth are not infected by a disease, and they do not need fixing.
 Claims that medications and conversion therapies can change a person’s sexual orientation are false, and mental health organizations are against their use.